 Does your husband have Narcissistic Personality Disorder or NPD?
 Okay, perhaps he hasn’t been diagnosed with the full-fledged personality disorder, but does he display a level of narcissism that could be described as unhealthy or pathological?
 And, as a result of that narcissism, does he fly into rages?
-Then, doe he engage in verbal abuse that makes no sense to you at all?
+Then, doe he engage in verbal abuse that makes no sense?
 After all, you likely believe you’ve done nothing other than to be supportive of both him and the family.

-If your partner has substance use disorder, or addictions perhaps to both pain pills and alcohol, for instance, these may exacerbate his abusiveness.
-Since many of those with pathological levels of narcissism do have what is also referred to as SUD, you are probably in severe emotional pain because of all that the blend of narcissism, addictions, and abuse have brought forth into your relationship.
-You may also seriously doubt if you can continue to be slammed with his harsh words or put downs.
+If your partner suffers from substance use disorder, or he's addicted to, let's say, pain pills or alcohol or both, his abuse of such substances likely exacerbates his abusiveness.
+You're probably in severe emotional pain because of all that the trio of narcissism, addictions, and abuse have dragged into your relationship.
+Sadly, you may also wonder how much longer you can withstand being slammed by his harsh words and put downs.

-You may join your partner in drinking or taking drugs.
-You may lose yourself in shopping--as I know I so often did when my own seemingly good life felt bad because of my partner’s narcissism, addictions, and abuse.
-You may take refuge in good and overeat as a result.
-You may turn to an affair.
+What type of things am I talking about?
+Well, you might join your partner in drinking too much or taking drugs.
+You might lose yourself in shopping (as I know I so often did when my own seemingly good life felt bad because of my partner’s narcissism, addictions, and abuse).
+You could elect to take refuge in food and hence, overeat regularly.
+Also, you may decide to have an affair.

 Making New and Better Choices